425gLukewarm water1 3/4 cups + 1 tablespoon | make sure to use lukewarm but not hot water as it will kill the yeast | 62% |

-Cover dough and let sit in the fridge for 24 to 48 hours.
+Cover dough and let sit in the fridge for 24 to 72 hours.

-Once your dough has come to room temperature, you’re ready to form the pizza.° If using a pizza peel, flour the peel with semolina or AP flour.
-Carefully pick up the dough from its container and place onto the pizza peel (avoid degassing the dough as much as possible).
-The gentler you are with picking up the dough, the less likely you will have uneven spots creating tears when stretching — try your best not to squish the dough in any way.
-Flour the top and bottom of the dough.
-You don’t want the dough to stick to the peel.
+Once dough has come to room temperature, you’re ready to make the pizza.Flour your pizza peel with semolina flour or 00 flour.
+Carefully and gently pick up the dough from the container and transfer to the peel.
+Dust the dough with flour as needed to prevent sticking.
 You can check that it’s not sticking by sliding the dough around the peel.
 If it is sticking, add a bit more flour to the bottom.
 I like to do this every minute or so to ensure my dough is not sticking, especially once I start adding the sauce and toppings.

 Top the pizza with desired toppings.

 Make sure the pizza is not sticking to the peel before launching.
 If it is, add a bit more flour, then hold the handle of the peel and slide the dough around to ensure it’s not sticking at all.

 Standard home oven: Launch the pizza in the oven by holding the peel parallel to your baking sheet/stone/steel and gently sliding the pizza onto it.
 There’s no need to rush it; you can do this slowly to get the hang of it.
 Immediately close the oven and bake according to your desired method.Repeat the process with the next pizzas.